10 Common Cooking Mistakes (and How to Fix Them Fast)

 3. Not Seasoning Enough

-Season gradually and taste as you go.
-A small pinch of salt at each stage builds better flavor than adding everything at the end.
+Season in layers and taste as you go.
+Not all at once at the end.

 4. Cooking on Too High Heat